Comprehensive Salary Management Guide: 2026

 Introduction

-Salary management is one of the most critical and highly regulated HR functions in a company.
-In 2026, between mandatory digitalization of pay stubs, changes in the Labor Code, the rise of electronic signatures and GDPR requirements, payroll teams must juggle increasingly complex constraints.
-This complete salary management guide takes you through each step: legal framework, compensation calculation, social charges management, document digitalization and essential digital tools for 2026.
+Salary management is one of the most critical and highly regulated HR functions in any company.
+In 2026, with mandatory digitalization of pay slips, changes to the Labor Code, the rise of electronic signatures, and GDPR requirements, payroll teams must navigate increasingly complex constraints.
+This comprehensive salary management guide accompanies you step by step: legal framework, compensation calculation, social charges management, document digitalization, and essential digital tools for 2026.

 ---